Skip to content

 Embark

-Welcoming a baby into the world is one of the beautiful moments a parent will ever experience; the newborn smell, how they curl up right into your body like they were still in the womb, and the sounds!
-Their little squeaks, tiny cries, and quiet breath.
-With that said becoming a new parent feels different, and has moments of difficulty for everyone – don’t feel bad if things don’t come naturally to you or you aren’t overwhelmed with joy right away.
+Welcoming a baby into the world is one of the most beautiful moments a parent will ever experience: the newborn smell, how they curl up into your body as if they were still in the womb, and the sounds— their little squeaks, tiny cries, and quiet breaths.
+That said, becoming a new parent feels different and has moments of difficulty for everyone.
+Don’t feel bad if things don’t come naturally to you or if you aren’t overwhelmed with joy right away.

-There is much to be discovered when becoming a new parent, and being prepared for parenthood is essential.
-Outside of enjoying newborn snuggles, there is a lot that comes along with beginning this new journey that isn’t always openly talked about, and it has nothing to do with ‘the best baby swing’ or ‘5 ways to swaddle a newborn’.
+There is much to discover when becoming a new parent, and being prepared for parenthood is essential.
+Outside of enjoying newborn snuggles, there is a lot that comes along with starting this new journey that isn’t always openly talked about.
+And it has nothing to do with “the best baby swing” or “5 ways to swaddle a newborn.”

 Birthing options